Communist Party of the Netherlands: Municipal and provincial government

 Although the CPN was particularly strong in several provinces, especially Groningen, it never cooperated in any provincial executive.

 The party supplied only one mayor, namely Hanneke Jagersma in the CPN stronghold of Beerta.
 In the late 1940s, the CPN participated in several municipal executives but after the USSR's intervention in Hungary, these all fell.
 In the 1950s the party got an absolute majority in the municipal council of Finsterwolde the municipality was consequently put under control of the national government.
-In the 1980s the party again started to cooperate in local executives.
+In the 1980s the party again started to cooperate with other parties in local governments.

 The following table shows the results of the provincial election of 1962 by province.
 It shows the areas where the CPN was strong, namely North Holland and to a lesser extent Groningen and South Holland.
 The party was very weak in rural and Catholic Limburg and Brabant.